AdobeDocs/campaign-classic.en/help/platform/using/about-adobe-campaign-classic.md

 ## Core capabilities and add-ons {#core-capabilities-and-add-ons}

 Adobe Campaign offers a set of capabilities to help you implementing and optimizing the conversational marketing functionalities depending on your needs and your architecture.
 Some of them are core capabilities and some depend on the installation of a package and on your configuration.
-A detailed product description is available here: [Adobe Campaign Classic Product Description](https://helpx.adobe.com/legal/product-descriptions/adobe-campaign-classic---product-description.html).
+A detailed product description is available here: [Adobe Campaign product description](https://helpx.adobe.com/legal/product-descriptions/adobe-campaign-managed-cloud-services.html){target="_blank"}.

 The following capabilities are available.
 Depending on your license agreement, some of these capabilities can be available or not in your instance.